cozcinar/VI_VMAF_4_360/readme.md

 ### Adding mp4 files

-Secondly, you should locate all distorted and reference mp4 files into the __videos__ folder.
+Secondly, you should locate all distorted mp4 files and a reference mp4 file into the __videos__ folder.

 ### Testing